 Rector: Rev Scott Patterson 01458251375

-These are published in the Curry Rivel News and the Fivehead News, along with any changes to the regular pattern of worship and special services, e.g. for the Lent / Easter season and Christmas season.
-The website calendar also carries the times of services that occur in Curry Rivel.
-Also have a look at the official St Andrew's entry on the CofE website.
+These are published in the Curry Rivel News and the Fivehead & Swell Community Matters magazine, along with any changes to the regular pattern of worship and special services, e.g. for the Lent / Easter season and Christmas season.
+The Curry Rivel village website calendar also carries the times of services that occur in Curry Rivel.
+Also have a look at the official St. Andrew's entry on the CofE website.

 When the Rector is away on holiday, there will only be one United Benefice service on a Sunday, at 10.00 am; the venue will vary, but will be published as indicated above.

-Prayer chain — Prayer is the vital life-blood of all we do within the Benefice.
-There is a prayer chain in the Benefice for anyone seeking emergency prayers — this can be for an illness, bereavement or a one off event.
-Requests for prayers can be made through the Benefice Reader Mrs Margaret Smith (01460-281555) or Mrs Jackie de Ronde (01458-251355).
+Prayer chain – Prayer is the vital life-blood of all we do within the Benefice.
+There are two prayer chains in the Benefice for anyone seeking emergency prayers – this can be for an illness, bereavement or a one off event: one is centred on Curry Rivel, the other on Fivehead and Swell.
+Requests for prayers can be made through any of the following: the Rector Rev Scott Patterson (01458-251375); Mrs Jackie de Ronde (01458-251355) for Curry Rivel; Mrs Margaret Smith (01460-281555) for Fivehead and Swell.
 Requests will be dealt with on a strictly confidential basis.
 Chain members will pray daily for 2 weeks, but this can be continued if the need is long-term.

 Christianity Explored – a 7-week ecumenical course exploring the building blocks of Biblical Christianity, suitable for both churchgoers and non-churchgoers.
 See church notice boards and local press for dates of a course.
 If you are interested in the Christian Faith and the course, please do feel free to contact the Rector.